MUSC Bulletin | College of Dental Medicine

 Keith L. Kirkwood, DDS, PhD, Associate Dean for Research

 The primary mission of the college is to educate individuals as dentists who have not only the fundamental knowledge of the profession, but also the qualities and characteristics required of dentists as leaders of dental teams and members of community health teams.
 The college has both full- and part-time faculty members with a wide variety of backgrounds and experience who have generated a scholarly and self-critical educational environment.
 Teaching takes precedence and faculty members are rewarded for achievement.
 The associated activities of dental education, the treatment of patients, and service to the public are practiced to the highest standards.
 The physical facilities, the clinical and technical procedures, and the efforts of faculty and auxiliary personnel are directed toward treating each patient competently as a whole person.

-Throughout their professional lives, dentists must add to their knowledge by evaluating their own observations and those of others, this ability having been engendered by a critical approach to learning.
+Throughout their professional lives, dentists must add to their knowledge by evaluating their own observations and those of others, this ability having been engendered by a critical approach to learning and cultural competence.
 Dentists must work closely with medical and paramedical colleagues and must adapt to a rapidly changing practice environment.
 For this reason, the College of Dental Medicine encourages critical thinking through a critical thinking initiative for the faculty and activities focused on critical thinking through case studies and discussion.

 The educational goals of the College of Dental Medicine are to